things to do in Galveston

 East End Lagoon Nature Preserve, Galveston

 Yet another must-see attraction for nature lovers, the East End Lagoon has been a go-to spot for locals for decades.
-In fact, it was once the go-to party spot for the whole city.
+It was once the go-to party spot for the whole city.

 Today, the whole area – which covers more than 700 acres – is a fertile mixture of beach, wetlands, marsh, and other habitat types that are perfect for endangered birds and other species to thrive in.